History of the Holy Land

 Due to its enormous significance for the largest religious group in the world, the Abrahamic Religions, it has commonly been known as the Holy Land for millennia.
 Historically, it has also been known as either Israel or Palestine or both, depending on the period.

 There is evidence of large-scale human habitation of southern Levant from tens of thousands of years ago.
-The first known civilisation in the region, however, is the Natufian civilisation, dating back to 9,000 B.C.
+The first known civilization in the region, however, is the Natufian civilization, dating back to 9,000 B.C.

 Gradually, people living in the region underwent the Agricultural Revolution, along with most of the world.
 Towns started emerging in the region as far back as 7,000 B.C, but they were small and presumably independent entities, as their external influence is limited.